HugoNikanor/note-keyword/README.md

 + git hook location should depend on makefile
 + database.ini should be hidden, probably via apache settings
 + Make it easier to create new local working directories
++ Figure out how to install tex files instead of having them localy

 ## ISSUES
 + [Probably resolved] clojure program sometimes crash on first run.
 Not sure how to reproduce